jthieffry/asaca-notes/Serverless and Application Services.md

     - A lambda fn can reuse an environment context but has to assume it can't.
 Concurrent exec uses multiple ctx.
     - Ctx are removed after awhile without being used.
     - Provisioned concurrency can be used.
 AWS will create and keep x ctx warm and ready to use, improving start speed.

+## CloudWatch Events and EventBridge
+* Conceptually, the process is if X (event) happens, or at Y time, do Z.
+* EventBridge is CloudwatchEvents v2.
+* In Cloudwatch events, there is only one bus (implicit).
+* In EventBridge, there is a default bus but can also have custom additional event buses.
+* Rule matches incoming event or schedule and route the event to 1+ target (ex. lambda).
+* The event itself is in json format.